CAVEconnectome/terraform-google-cave/MIGRATION.md

 envsubst < example-local-config-migrate.yaml > ENV_CONFIG.yaml

 ```
+You should read over the result.
+The generated structure now creates three Terragrunt modules per local environment:

+- `static/` – long-lived shared infrastructure
+- `<cluster_prefix>/` – the GKE cluster itself plus templated Helm values
+- `<cluster_prefix>/kubernetes/` – the in-cluster Helm/Kubernetes resources that run after the cluster comes up

-You should read over the result, particular attention should be made to:
+Particular attention should be made to:
 - local_cluster_prefix: you need to fill in a value here that is a new prefix for this cluster, because you don't want the old cluster to stop working immediately, you want to get the new cluster up and running and then redirect traffic to it once it is fully functional.
 So if you had ltv5 before for environment, you might pick ltv6.
 If you hadn't spun up more than one cluster before and had your environment name "local", you will want to make this something like "local1".
 - gcp_user_account: this should be filled in with a google account email that has permissions to setup service accounts in your google project.
 - materialize_datastack: as you might have more than one and will need to edit the config files to support more than 1 datastack.